 Ahmed Saed is Horizon Institute's Regional Representative in Burao.
 Before Horizon, Ahmed worked in the humanitarian and nonprofit organization for 10 years.
 Working with different organizations such Danish Refugee Council, Save the children, Candlelight, and KOW Media Group.
 He is currently completing a Masters in International Cooperation and Humanitarian Aid with KALU University's distance learning program.
 Ahmed also has a Bachelors in Business Administration with a focus on Accounting from the University of Hargeisa.

-Elizabeth Atkinson is a Research at Horizon Institute.
-As an Australian solicitor, she holds a Master of Laws in Transnational Crime and Justice from the United Nations Interregional Crime and Research Institute and the University of Peace, Italy; as well as a Bachelor of Laws (Honours) from Macquarie University, Australia; and a Bachelor of Arts (Anthropology) from Sydney University, Australia.
+Elizabeth Atkinson is a Researcher at Horizon Institute.
+As an Australian solicitor, she holds a Master of Laws in Transnational Crime and Justice from the United Nations Interregional Crime and Research Institute and the University of Peace, Italy, as well as a Bachelor of Laws (Honours) and a Bachelor of Arts (Anthropology) from Macquarie University and Sydney University, Australia, respectively.
 Before joining Horizon, she undertook research into selected transitional justice issues with the Institute of Integrated Transitions in Barcelona, Spain.
-Elizabeth has also previously provided legal aid services to Aboriginal victims of sexual and gender-based violence in the Central Australian Desert.
+Elizabeth has also previously provided legal aid services to refugees and asylum seekers in Greece and Aboriginal victims of sexual and gender-based violence in the Central Australian Desert.